Zapf Creation: Baby Annabell

 Baby Annabell (introduced in 1998) is perhaps the most famous of Zapf's products.
 Baby Annabell is a battery-operated doll that comes with a variety of accessories and an additional product line including supplementary articles, outfits, and pieces of furniture.
 Unlike Baby Born, Baby Annabell's body is made out of soft, plush-like material that contains the doll's battery box.
 This doll could be classed as a "modern autonomous doll".
-Older versions of the doll were also able to recognize sounds (e.g., a rattle or the owner's voice) and will cry in response to noise when sleeping.
+Older versions of the doll were also able to recognize sounds (e.g., a rattle or the owner's voice) and would cry in response to noise when sleeping.

-Similar to Baby Born, Baby Annabell is available as a girl or boy as well as in two different skin tones starting from 2005.
-The initial version (and the 2019-2022 version) do not have any electronics in its head, as they were only introduced with the Interactive version in 2002 alongside a darker-skinned version.
+Similar to Baby Born, Baby Annabell is available as a girl or boy as well as in two different skin tones.
+The initial version (and the 2019-2022 version) does not have any electronics in its head, as they were only introduced with the Interactive version in 2002 alongside a darker-skinned version.
 Annabell dolls from 2005 to 2018 had a water tank, allowing the doll to simulate drinking water and crying tears, with the 2016-2018 version having the ability to urinate on the potty.

-My First Baby Annabell and other variants

-This range of dolls are smaller versions of the Baby Annabell doll made for younger children: